 Given the descriptor in the error message, you can now edit the array_sizes.default file and increase the appropriate value.
-Note that the file is sorted alphabetically by descriptor.
 When you run grok again, it will read the new default value from the file.
-Re-compilation of the code is not necessary, since it uses Fortran ALLOCATE statements to define array sizes at run-time.

 HydroGeoSphere does not utilize the file array_sizes.default, but instead uses exact array sizes determined and passed by grok.